NGWPC/ngencerf-server/README.md

 Note that the .env file is not checked in to Git

 # Install Redis
-Redis is used for the cache
+Redis is used for the cache.
+It is memory-only and non-persistent.
+When the server is restarted, the cache *must* be cleared.

 ```
 sudo apt update